IdeaBlade/Breeze/Nuget.builds/Breeze.WebApiSample/readme.txt

 	Scripts/app/sampleViewModel.js

 -------------------------------------------------------
-Artifacts added by the "Breeze Web Api" NuGet package are described in the readme file for that package and on the web at http://www.breezejs.com/documentation/start-nuget
+Artifacts added by the "Breeze.WebApi" NuGet package are described in the readme file for that package and on the web at http://www.breezejs.com/documentation/start-nuget